pooyahpx/Nopixel-4.0-inventory/FULL_CHANGELOG.md

-# Full Changelog - qb-inventory Fixes V 1.6.7
+# Full Changelog - qb-inventory Fixes

-#VERSION 1.6.7

 ## Complete List of Fixes and Changes